AsterAphelion/color-from-crism/README.md

 ***Work in Progress***
 Several functions are provided to calculate color data returned from various spacecraft.
 As of the current version, color information can be calculated for the following spacecraft instruments.

+- Trace Gas Orbiter CaSSIS
 - Mars Reconnaissance Orbiter HiRISE
 - Mars Express HRSC
-- Curiosity MastCam
+- Curiosity Mastcam
+- Perseverance Mastcam-Z
+- Mars Exploration Rover Pancam

-This functionality is still experimental, and may not be radiometrically-accurate.
+This functionality is still experimental, and may not be radiometrically accurate.
 In addition, function control flow is still being worked out.
+Suggestions welcome!

+### Trace Gas Orbiter CaSSIS
+To calculate CaSSIS images, use `mtrdr_to_cassis --file="[cube_name].lbl" --fname="output_name"`.
+Standard output returns an IPG (NIR-PAN-BLU) color image.
+To change color combinations, use `--color=[kwarg]`.
+Currently supported combinations are "IRB" (RED-PAN-BLU) and "ENH" (a band-ratio image with the following ratios: R - RED/PAN; G - PAN/BLU; B - PAN/NIR)

 #### Mars Express HRSC
 To calculate HRSC images, use `mtrdr_to_hrsc --file="[cube_name].lbl" --fname="[output_name]"`.
 Standard output returns an IGB (NIR-GRN-BLU) color image and grayscale images through the spacecraft's Nadir, NIR, RED, GRN, BLU, P1, and S1 filters.